India–China Border Roads: Border tunnel projects

 BRO keeps 27 mountain passes open and plans to build tunnels under all of those so that traffic remains open throughout the year and the army will save several hundred crores of rupees annually presently spent on airlifting logistics supplies.
 Of the 13 highest motorable mountain passes in the world, 10 are in India, and out of which 8 are in Ladakh only.
 Out of 27 mountain passes maintained by BRO, tunnels are being constructed under 11 and the detail project report of tunnel under 9 is being prepared, tunnels will also be built under the remaining 7 mountain passes so that the army can reach the border at a faster pace with year-around all-weather connectivity through all 27 passes.
 Some of these tunnels have dual road and rail usage, such as the world's longest three tube rail and road tunnel under Brahmaputra.
-Modi government doubled the BRO's budget of GS Roads (General Staff roads for military) of BRO in 2 years, Rs2500cr in fy2021-21 to Rs3500cr in fy2022-23 to Rs5000cr in 2023–24.
+Modi government doubled the BRO's budget of GS Roads (General Staff roads for military) of BRO in 2 years, Rs 25 billion in fy2021-21 to Rs 35 billion in fy2022-23 to Rs 50 billion in 2023–24.

 BRO has been constructing tunnels the strategic ICBR roads on Sino-Indian border to provide the year-round all-weather connectivity.
 Without these tunnels, the road access to high altitude posts on Sino-India border is closed for six months every year due to snowfall and rain, and supplies are through airlift only.
 These tunnels will reduce the travel time and operational costs, and eliminate the risk of avalanche and landslide.
 List of tunnels, from west to east along the Indo-Chinese border, is as follows:

 Tunnel construction in Himalayan areas have picked up the pace.
 For example, Uttrakhand has 18 existing tunnels in January 2023 and 66 more tunnels will be built in next 10 years, some of which are already under construction and others are either in DPR or planning phase.
-In May 2023, India had 1641 ongoing tunneling projects, of which national highways had 144 tunnels of 357 km costing ₹200,000 crore including 30 tunnels (45 km) completed, 16 (120 km) under construction to be completed by fy2024-25, 54 (192 km) under the Detailed Project Report (DPR) stage.
+In May 2023, India had 1641 ongoing tunneling projects, of which national highways had 144 tunnels of 357 km costing ₹2000 billion including 30 tunnels (45 km) completed, 16 (120 km) under construction to be completed by fy2024-25, 54 (192 km) under the Detailed Project Report (DPR) stage.